Have you considered replacing your old conservatory roof panels with an energy efficient alternative?

 A polycarbonate conservatory roof is a very cost-effective alternative to glass but it is often chosen for its price tag rather than its qualities.
 Opting for this cheaper alternative will mean you lose out in new innovations in glass technology.
 Self-cleaning and anti-glare glazing won’t be an option.

 The cost of replacing your conservatory roof is dependent on my many factors.
 These include materials, size of conservatory and labour.

 Depending on the system and installer, conservatory roof replacement can cost £4000 to £7000 or more.

 At Conservatory Online Price, we put homeowners in touch with local and accredited conservatory companies for free, no obligation quotes.

-We advise you compare prices in order to get the very best deal.
+We advise you to compare prices in order to get the very best deal.